hindsight-ai/hindsight-ai/README.md

 -   **Applications (`apps/`):**
     -   [`hindsight-dashboard`](apps/hindsight-dashboard/README.md): The frontend application for visualizing and interacting with the memory service.
     -   [`hindsight-service`](apps/hindsight-service/README.md): The core backend service for managing AI agent memories, keyword extraction, and database interactions.
+    -   [`hindsight-copilot-assistant`](apps/hindsight-copilot-assistant/README.md): A Next.js application that serves as a Copilot Assistant for the Hindsight AI memory service, providing a generative UI for interacting with the AI Agent Memory Service.
 -   **Infrastructure (`infra/`):**
     -   `postgres`: Docker Compose setup for the PostgreSQL database.
     -   `migrations`: SQL scripts for initial database schema setup.